gerhard/io/2019/content/talk/observable-systems-beta/index.md

 # FEEDBACK

+* de-emphasize RabbitMQ/Erlang for this audience - Erlang Distribution links 🤯
 * end with key take-aways instead of talk journey
-* de-emphasize RabbitMQ/Erlang for this audience - Erlang Distribution links 🤯
-* end with key take-aways

 -->